USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 </p>

-Now that we know about the BxDF functions which define the material properties, we cna look at how the Path Tracing is done.
+Now that we know about the BxDF functions which define the material properties, we can look at how the Path Tracing is done.

 ### Path Tracing Algorithm Steps